ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 Each treatment category has a hazard ratio associated with it both for progression-free survival and overall survival relative to the overall progression-free survival and overall survival of their demographic group as a whole.
 Additionally, the hazard ratios for the isatuxamib- and daratumumab-containing treatment categories vary based on retreatment status (if a simulant is in the isa or dara treatment category and :code:`eligible_for_retreatment_i == True`, they should be assigned the retreated hazard ratios).
 The hazard ratios are shown in the tables below.

-We will run two separate simulations, one using the treatment effect sizes from clinical trial data and another using the treatment effect sizes from the population-based real world evidence.
+We will run two separate simulations, one using the treatment effect sizes from clinical trial data and another using the treatment effect sizes from the population-based real world evidence, as described in the `4.1 Simulation scenarios`_ section.
 The treatment effect hazard ratios for each of these data sources are summarized in the following tables.
-The population-based real world evidence treatment effect sizes should be used for the primary runs of the simulation (both for the baseline and alternative scenarios); the clinical trial effect sizes should be used for separate supplementary runs of the simulation (for the bsaeline and alternative scenarios) if/when time allows.

-.. list-table:: Population-Based Progression Free Survival Hazard Ratios
+.. list-table:: Population-Based Progression Free Survival Hazard Ratios (1a simulation use)
   :header-rows: 1

   * - Line of Treatment